weiserlab/wirelessnetworking/previous.md

 ## ChatGPT Prompts

 CS4222 was among the earlist courses in the world to incorporate large language models.
 We provided prompts to student to aid in the learning process.
+You can find them below.

 [Lecture 1 Prompts](https://weiserlab.github.io/ambuj/cs4222_chatgpt)